Inverse problems on low-dimensional manifolds: Introduction

-Under this much weaker assumption we are able to obtain a general H\"older and Lipschitz stability result with infinite-precision measurements and also a similar result from a finite number of measurements.
-The main finding is that the ill-posedness of an inverse problem can be mitigated not only by imposing linear constraints on the unknown, but also with \textit{nonlinear} constraints.
+Under this assumption we are able to obtain a general H\"older and Lipschitz stability result with infinite-precision measurements and also a similar result from a finite number of measurements.
+The main finding is that the ill-posedness of an inverse problem can be mitigated by imposing \textit{nonlinear} constraints.
 More precisely, we only require the unknown to belong to a $C^1$ manifold of a Banach space $X$, not necessarily embedded in $X$ but only satisfying some H\"older or Lipschitz embedding properties, as described in the next section.
 Most of the conditions on the map $F$ and on the $C^1$ manifold are sharp, as we show with many examples and counterexamples.
-The approach is based on the inverse function theorem, by using the differential of $F$, as in many of the papers mentioned above, often based on the use of the Fr\'echet derivative of $F$ composed with the parametrisation of the manifold.
+The approach is based on the inverse function theorem, by using the differential of $F$, as in many of the papers mentioned above, which are often based on the use of the Fr\'echet derivative of $F$ composed with the parametrisation of the manifold.
 Thus, the results of this work may be seen as a generalisation of those ad-hoc methods to the abstract manifold setting.
+The particular case in which $M$ is a finite-dimensional subspace was studied in \cite{ALB-SAN}, by using some ideas appeared in Lipschitz stability results for nonlinear ill-posed problems \cite{bacchelli2006,stefanov-uhlmann-2009,BOU} combined with finite-dimensional approximations used in \cite{alberti2018,harrach2019uniqueness}.

+We then apply these general stability results to two classical nonlinear ill-posed problems: Calder\'on's inverse conductivity problem and Gel'fand-Calder\'on problem for the Schr\"odinger equation.
+Both are inverse boundary value problems that suffer from exponential instability \cite{mandache2001,isaev2011,koch2020}, but there are very few Lipschitz stability results for these problems in case the unknown conductivity/potential belongs to a finite-dimensional manifold \cite{beretta2008,beretta2015,beretta2019,aspri2022lipschitz}.
+Thanks to our abstract stability estimates, we are now able to include the known results as part of a general framework, where precise conditions on the finite-dimensional manifold are crucial and stability can be obtained also with a discretization of the measurements.